 default

 How is Kidney Disease treated?

-Management of kidney disease is focused on slowing deterioration and maintaining quality of life, and includes:
+Kidney disease can be managed, but not cured, as the damage is irreversible.
+Treatment is focused on slowing further deterioration and maintaining quality of life, and includes:

+default